strimzi/proposals/050-Kafka-Node-Pools.md

 In some situations, it might be good to be able to move a node between different node pools.
 The annotations can be used for that as well.
-The process to move node with ID 3 from pool named `small-nodes` to pool names `big-nodes` will be following:
+The process to move a node with ID 3 from a pool named `small-nodes` to a pool named `big-nodes` is as follows:
 1) Annotate `KafkaNodePool` named `small-nodes` with annotation `strimzi.io/remove-node-ids: [3]`
 2) Annotate `KafkaNodePool` named `big-nodes` with annotation `strimzi.io/next-node-ids: [3]`
 3) Scale `KafkaNodePool` named `small-nodes` down by changing its `.spec.replicas` field
 4) Scale `KafkaNodePool` named `big-nodes` up by changing its `.spec.replicas` field

-The operator will proceed and remove the node 3 from the `small-nodes` pool and create a new node with ID 3 in the `big-nodes` pool.
+The operator will proceed and remove the node with ID 3 from the `small-nodes` pool and create a new node with ID 3 in the `big-nodes` pool.
-The moved now in its new pod will start from zero and will have to replicate all the data from other nodes in the cluster.
+The moved node in its new pod will start from zero and will have to replicate all the data from other nodes in the cluster.

 This process has several risks:
 * The moved node starts from 0 with empty disk and will need to re-sync all data from other nodes.
   Kafka nodes might store in some environments TBs of data, so re-syncing the data might take a long time.
 * While the node is re-syncing, the replicas hosted by it are not in-sync.
-  So with typical configurations (such as replication factor set to 3 and minimal in-sync replicas 2) any problem with one of the other node would mean loss of availability and cause that producers will not be able to produce messages anymore.
+  So with typical configurations (such as replication factor set to 3 and minimal in-sync replicas 2) any problem with one of the other nodes would mean loss of availability and producers will not be able to produce messages.
 * Since the replica will not be in-sync, it would also mean that it might not be possible to proceed with rolling updates and other operations.

 Due to these risks and limitations, users should instead of moving a node consider moving the partition replicas.